-The specific objective envisages direct support for micro, small and medium-sized enterprises within the meaning of Commission Recommendation 2003/361/EC, where applicable through the means of

-Small Project Fund which provides opportunities for simplified application and implementation corresponding to the needs of the enterprises for easy and fast access to support.
+The specific objective envisages direct support for micro, small and medium-sized enterprises within the meaning of Commission Recommendation 2003/361/EC, where applicable through the means of Small Project Fund which provides opportunities for simplified application and implementation corresponding to the needs of the enterprises for easy and fast access to support.

-The types of actions have been assessed as compatible with the DNSH principle, since they are not expected to have any significant negative environmental impact due to their nature, and they have been assessed as compatible according to methodology of Republic of Bulgaria.
+The types of actions have been assessed as compatible with the DNSH principle, since they are not expected to have any significant negative environmental impact due to their nature, and they have been assessed as compatible following the approach under the Recovery and Resilience Facility (RRF).

-All projects that envisage building of new or rehabilitation of existing infrastructure, regardless of its property rights, must comply with the environmental legislation of the respective country before implementation stage.
+All projects that envisage building of new or rehabilitation of existing infrastructure, regardless of its property rights, must comply with the environmental legislation of the respective country before the implementation stage.
 This is verified by the MA and the NA at the application stage.